BiznetGIO/RESTKnot/docs/project/contributing.rst

 RESTKnot API consumes the configuration from OS environment variables.
 So make sure you have set them.
-Take a look into code:`.env.example` and change the default values according to your situation.
+Take a look into code:`.example.env` and change the default values according to your situation.

 Then run the app: